valendres/react-declarative-form/README.md

 ###### `getValues(): ValueMap`
 Retrieves current values for all components

+###### `clear(): void`
+Clears the form.
+The value and validation for each form component will be set to undefined.
+Note: this will have no effect if the valueProp has been provided.

+###### `reset(): void`
+Resets the form to the initialValue prop for each form component.
+If the initialValue prop has not been provided, the new value will be undefined.
+Note: this will have no effect if the valueProp has been provided.

 ###### `validate(componentName?: string | string[]): void`
 Validates specified component(s).
 If no component names are provided, all components within the form will be validated.